rupertbg/apollo-rbs/README.md

 # Apollo Resource Booking System
 A resource booking system for the enterprise, written in JavaScript.
-Currently under active development.
-Mostly working, though some aspects are still in proof-of-concept phase.
-Documentation is on it's way.
-Expect filename changes and code clean-up before v1.

 ## Features